Home Names Contact Us

 Causes of death: See Hospitalisation note above and the link.
 Henry died without making a will; administration of his estate was granted to his widow, Nancy/Ann Jane Keenan, in April 1891. ( Ann remarried in July 1892, to Robert Hopson, and from then on became known in Batlow as Granny Hopson.)

 Buried: Gladesville, NSW.
 See section on "Hospitalisation" (above) for background information.
 The "Burial Register" exhibited below shows that Henry was buried in the Protestant section of the Gladesville Hospital Cemetery, grave number 1089.
 However, my research shows that these graves can no longer be located.
 But thankfully, the buriel grounds have been preserved, are well cared for and may be visited by the public.
+I visited the hospital and its cemetery in mid-May 2024 and said "hello" to Henry.
+At that time I may have been the only one of his descendants to have visited the cemetery.

 Children: See the page on Batlow Pioneers or page on Nancy Jane Keenan (nee Gamble) 1844.